 A top-level domain (TLD) is the last segment of a domain name that comes after the final dot.
 TLDs refer to the rightmost part of each domain name.
 They are also divided into two main categories:

 - generic: .com, .net, .org, .eu

-A second-level domain (e.g. marketingminer.com) is a part of a website address that comes before the TLD.
-It’s what most people think of when they mention the name of a website.
-This part of the domain name is unique to the person that registers it.
+A second-level domain (e.g. marketingminer.com) is part of a website address that comes before the TLD.
+It’s what most people think of when they think of a website name.
+This part of the domain name is unique to the person who registers it.